hw2-archive/upt/README.md

 # Hw2-Bower

 Official README and LICENSE on (https://github.com/bower/bower)

+See [bower-pullrequest](https://github.com/hw2-core/bower/tree/bower-pullrequest) branch for changes that concern only bower

-> Universal package manager
+# Universal package manager

 The commands are same of original bower but the binary is called "hw2-bower" to avoid collision